harshjayprakash/experimental-blok/README.md

 > [!NOTE]
 > As of v.
 1005, this project no longer follows a fixed release rhythm - defined as
 > regular merges from the next branch into main.
+New features will be introduced
+> progressively, with early access gated behind feature macro toggles (off by default).
 >
-> New features will be introduced progressively, with early access gated behind feature
-> macro toggles (off by default).
+> The next few versions will focus on stability, reliability, internal changes and
+> documentation.

 ## Overview